FadhilPM/tp/docs/UserGuide.md

 Tag/Project (`t/TAG`/`p/PROJECT`)
 * In each use of this command, there must be at least one `TAG` or `PROJECT` specified.
 * `TAG`/`PROJECT` can only contain alphanumeric characters with underscore and hyphens, and be between 1 and 20 characters long.
-* Untagging a Tag/Project from a person deletes the Tag/Project forever.
+* Untagging a Tag/Project from a contact deletes the Tag/Project forever.

 Examples:
-*  Person A with phone number `81234567` has no tags. `untag p/81234567 t/friend` returns an error message as the Tag does not exist.
+*  Contact A with phone number `81234567` has no tags. `untag p/81234567 t/friend` returns an error message as the Tag does not exist.
-*  Person B with phone number `91234567` has 1 Tag `friend` and 1 Project `friend-project`. `untag p/91234567 proj/friend-project` removes the Project `friend-project` only.
+*  Contact B with phone number `91234567` has 1 Tag `friend` and 1 Project `friend-project`. `untag p/91234567 proj/friend-project` removes the Project `friend-project` only.
    ![untag](images/tagRemoved.png)

 ### Updating the status of a Project : `setstatus`

-Updates the status of a Project from an existing person in ArtHive.
+Updates the status of a Project from an existing contact in ArtHive.

 Format: `setstatus INDEX proj/PROJECT [pay/PAYMENT] [by/DEADLINE] [prog/PROGRESS]`

-* Updates the Project tagged to the person at the specified `INDEX`.
-The `INDEX` refers to the index number shown in the displayed person list.
+* Updates the Project tagged to the contact at the specified `INDEX`.
+The `INDEX` refers to the index number shown in the displayed contact list.
 The `INDEX` must be a positive integer 1, 2, 3, …​
-* The `INDEX` must be a valid index (i.e. Positive integer within the bounds of the displayed person list).
+* The `INDEX` must be a valid index (i.e. Positive integer within the bounds of the displayed contact list).
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.